xchwarze/wifi-pineapple-panel/README.md

 # Wifi Pineapple Panel

 The idea of this project is to have a better panel for the pineapple NANO/TETRA
-To install it, you just have to copy the src folder to / of the pineapple and reboot.
+To install it, you just have to copy the contents of the src folder to / of the pineapple and reboot.

 # Changes